wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 3: add the grapevine Control Panel](./phase3.md)

-There are a number of adjustable constants that are used when calculating.
+There are a number of parameters that are used when calculating weighted averages.
 For Phase 1, default values will be used for all constants.
 For this phase, a control panel will be added which allows the user to adjust constants and observe the change in real time on list curation.
+This can be modeled after the control panel currently in use in Pretty Good Apps.

 ## Bounty: to be determined